pxheim/zettelkasten/book-kim-humble-forsgren-2018-accelerate.md

 ---

 Measure eNPS (employee net promoter score) to find loyal employees.
 Loyal employees perform better than not.
 People who strongly identify w/ company they work for put out better work.

 Diverse teams perform better, but only if they are also inclusive.
 Diversity includes both gender & underrepresented minorities.

 ---

-Teams w/ strong transformational leaders perform well, but a transformational leader along does not generate amazing performance (you cannot polish a turd).
+Teams w/ strong transformational leaders perform well, but a transformational leader alone does not generate amazing performance (you cannot polish a turd).
 They enable the teams to user lean and CD processes, but cannot do it for them.

 Five characteristics of transformational leaders: